sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-23_siddhanta-tantrics-and-the-mainstream-brahminical-path.md

 +++
-title = "siddhAnta tantrics and the mainstream brahminicalxa0path"
+title = "siddhAnta tantrics and the mainstream brahminical path"

 +++
 I have yarned a lot on this topic from different angles: [1) The